 What is a fringe benefit rate and how do I calculate it?

-To understand your total labor costs — meaning the wages you pay and the cost of the fringe benefits you provide per employee — you’ll need to calculate your fringe benefits rate.
-Simply put, a fringe benefit rate is the percentage of an employee’s wages relative to the fringe benefits they receive.
-It’s calculated by dividing the total cost of an employee’s fringe benefits by the wages they’re paid and there’s an easy formula for employers to follow:
+To understand your total labor costs, meaning the wages you pay plus the cost of the fringe benefits you provide per employee, you’ll need to calculate your fringe benefit rate.
+A fringe benefit rate is the percentage of an employee’s wages relative to the fringe benefits they receive.
+You calculate it by dividing the total cost of an employee’s fringe benefits by their wages.
+Here’s the formula.

-• Let’s say you have a salaried employee that gets paid $50,000 a year
+- Let’s say you have a salaried employee who earns $50,000 a year

-• And the value of the fringe benefits — things like life insurance or education assistance mentioned earlier in the article — provided to the same employee adds up to a total of $10,000 per year
+- The value of their fringe benefits (like life insurance or education assistance) adds up to $10,000 per year

-So in our example, the employer is paying an additional 20% (in the form of fringe benefits) to the employee on top of their base wages.
-When in doubt, it always pays to talk to a tax professional or bookkeeper to get into the finer details of calculating your fringe benefit rate.
+That 20% is the fringe benefit rate.
+In this example, the employer pays an additional 20% on top of base wages, in the form of fringe benefits.
+When in doubt, it always pays to talk to a tax professional or bookkeeper about the finer details of calculating your fringe benefit rate.

-Next, we’ll touch on the overlap between fringe benefits and imputed income.
-They’re not the same thing, and employers are responsible for knowing what technically qualifies as income and what does not.
+Next, we’ll cover the overlap between fringe benefits and imputed income.
+They’re not the same thing, and employers are responsible for knowing what technically qualifies as income and what doesn’t.

 What is imputed income?

-Basically, imputed income is the value of any non-cash compensation an employee receives in the form of fringe benefits.
-While imputed income is not part of an employee’s salary or wages, it’s usually taxable and added to an employee’s gross wages to withhold employment taxes.
+Imputed income is the value of any non-cash compensation an employee receives in the form of fringe benefits.
+While imputed income isn’t part of an employee’s salary or wages, it’s usually taxable and gets added to an employee’s gross wages so employers can withhold employment taxes correctly.

-So, imputed income won’t be an actual dollar amount in an employee’s take-home pay, but it’s recorded as income on a paycheck, so it can be taxed appropriately.
+Imputed income won’t show up as an actual dollar amount in an employee’s take-home pay, but it appears as income on a paycheck, so employers can withhold taxes appropriately.

 How do you calculate imputed income?

 When employers provide taxable fringe benefits, they’re responsible for calculating and recording imputed income for the employee.
-And in most cases, the IRS wants you to use the general valuation rule to determine the value of a fringe benefit.
-According to the rule, the value of the benefit is its “fair market value” or FMV.
+In most cases, the IRS wants you to use the general valuation rule to determine the value of a fringe benefit.
+According to the rule, the value of the benefit is its fair market value (FMV).

 Fringe benefit value

-Generally, the FMV is the going rate of what your employee would pay for the service or product, based on figures from real-life businesses.
-So, if you provide daycare for parents in your workplace at say $500 per month, the FMV is roughly the same as what a person who walks in off the street would pay.
+Generally, the FMV is the going rate of what your employee would pay for the service or product, based on figures from real-world businesses.
+So if you provide daycare for parents in your workplace at, say, $500 per month, the FMV is roughly the same as what a person walking in off the street would pay.

 Imputed income in action